CircleCI-Public/slack-orb/README.md

       - slack/<command>
 ```

-`slack@volatile` from the `circleci` namespace is imported into `slack` which can then be referenced in a step in any job you require.
+`slack@1.0.0` from the `circleci` namespace is imported into the config.yml as `slack` and can then be referenced as such in any job or workflow.

 ## Commands